Ratfink/kaylee/README.md

 ### Bonus

-Once the sentences.corpus file has been created, run the language_updater.sh script to automate the process of creating and downloading language files.
+~Once the sentences.corpus file has been created, run the language_updater.sh script to automate the process of creating and downloading language files.~

+Kaylee now updates the language automatically.
+You should never need to run language_updater.sh manually.

 ### Examples